top of page

 When Cave and Holland vacated their store, Robert F Pleasants moved in and started a tailoring business.
 He advertised that he was prepared to execute his work in a “superior style” with the latest fashions.

-Robert F Pleasants (c.1804-after 1880) married Anne Hancock in 1830.
+Robert F Pleasants (1806-1886) married Anne Hancock (d.
+1876) in 1829.
+They had eight children, four boys and four girls.
 In 1850, they lived with seven family members and two other individuals.
 One was an 82-year-old white man of seemingly no relation.
 The other was a 40-year-old mulatto woman, presumably a domestic servant.
 Of the family members residing with him, one was a 20-year-old whose occupation was listed as “lecturer.”

 Pleasants 11-29-1838.png